John Keats was an influential Romantic poet, who has become one of the most widely respected and loved British poets.

 Keats had died at the age of 25, after a period of just six years writing poetry.
 During his lifetime, he was a commercial and critical failure, selling only around 200 copies of books.

-In particular, the Cambridge Apostles and Lord Tennyson (who became a popular poet Laureate) admired the poetry of Keats and this helped make him known to more people.
+In particular, the Cambridge Apostles and Lord Tennyson (who became a popular Poet Laureate) admired the poetry of Keats and this helped make him known to more people.
 Pre-Raphaelite painters such as Millais and Rossetti were inspired by Keats’ imagery and used some of his poetic images in their paintings.
 By 1848, Richard Milnes had written the first biography of Keats.

 In the Twentieth Century, many poets such as Wilfred Owen, W.B.
 Yeats and T.S.
-Eliot said Keats was a key literature inspiration.
+Eliot said Keats was a key literary inspiration.

 The Twentieth Century also saw considerable interest in the letters of Keats.
 Keats devoted many letters to the subject of poetry – offering a unique discussion of the role and importance of poetry.

 “Poetry should be great and unobtrusive, a thing which enters into one’s soul, and does not startle it or amaze it with itself, but with its subject.”